caosdoar/Fornos/README.md

 More information about bent normals in the [Unreal Engine documentation](https://docs.unrealengine.com/latest/INT/Engine/Rendering/LightingAndShadows/BentNormalMaps/).

+If 8-bit format for the output is used the values will be stored as (value * 0.5 + 0.5).
+This is the format most engines will expect.
+If an EXR file is used the values will not be transformed.

 **Sample count**: Number of samples used for each pixel.

 **Min distance**: Minimum distance to consider an occluder.
 In mesh units.